spsrathor/Deep-Learning-Based-On-Device-Breast-Cancer-Classification-using-Thermography/README.md

 In this work Thermal maps of both protocols are used.
 Thermal maps are similar to heat maps, they contain arrays of temperature at a given point in the image.

 Experimentation with 13 models was done with fine-tunning.
+Comparions of the models is given [here](https://github.com/spsrathor/Deep-Learning-Based-On-Device-Breast-Cancer-Classification-using-Thermography/blob/main/Models/Readme.md)

 Taking size and accuracy into conideration, an android application was made.
 Screenshots of the Android Application are given below-